by Hannah Vallin

 Here at Pwllpeiran we have many useful outbuildings surrounding our office centre.
 These include field labs for sorting and analysing samples collected from plots; drying and milling rooms; and garage space for the all-important machinery.
 However, there was one particularly large space that was becoming a bit abandoned, collecting more and more boxes and cobwebs – it was time to make a change!
 On a rare sunny day the whole team got to work clearing out the cluttered room, filling trailer after trailer with old rubbish, and re-allocating stored furniture.
 It took the best part of two days to completely empty the space, and then the cleaning began….
 Needless to say I made the others get rid of all the spiders!!
 After endless hoovering and mopping, the place was clear and clean, and we could start to envision how to revamp the space.
 As it is a breeze-block building we decided a lick of paint was needed to brighten up the space; even the floor got a shiny covering of paint.
 With the addition of some benches, tables and notice pin boards we had a turned a dusty out-room into a great space to use for multiple events!

 As someone who loves to engage and inspire children into the world of science, I am keen to develop educational field sessions held at Pwllpeiran, making use of our newly revamped outbuilding, aka the ‘field classroom’.
 Pwllpeiran represents a unique resource for education and research; for the University, local groups, and schools.
-Thanks to the funding from the Joy Welch it was possible to purchase some ecology kits, magnifying lenses, vegetation quadrats, identification cards and tables for the new classroom.
+Thanks to the funding from the Joy Welch and the Royal Society of Biology it was possible to purchase some ecology kits, magnifying lenses, vegetation quadrats, identification cards and tables for the new classroom.
 With these facilities in place we were ready to invite small school groups to Pwllpeiran, offering the chance to attend organised ecology fieldwork sessions based on interactive learning experiences out in the field, supported by the field classroom back at the centre.